Our Comments on Myanmar Refugee Crisis

 Nick Brown is the editor of Daily Coffee News by Roast Magazine.

 We put extra efforts into crafting our finest Myanmar (Burmese) coffee beans, a result of many trials and tribulations.
 Extravagant flavor and enticing aroma create balanced tranquility and energy as you enjoy your fantastic cup of coffee.
 Myanmar Arabica coffee are produced in the uplands of Northern Myanmar.
-High altitude Arabica coffee is grown in Shan State and Mandalay Division, to mention a few places.
+High altitude Arabica coffee is grown in Shan State and Mandalay.
 Slopes and shades of the mountainous regions in Myanmar are ideal for producing high quality Arabica coffee.
 Your taste buds would experience the finest coffee that Burma has to offer.